DankTechnologies/DankEats/content/recipes/pasta-salad/index.md

 Do these steps the day before, at least.

 1. **Pasta** => Add couple tbsp salt and vinegar to pot of water and set to boil.
 Set timer to 2 minutes short of al dente, or the smallest number in the cook time range on the box.
 Set up strainer in sink and get a large bowl out.
 Taste pasta when timer goes off.
 Cook until almost al dente, where there's a chew but the pasta isn't hard.
 Strain (do not rinse) and then move pasta to the bowl.
 Swirl the pasta around to help it cool.
-Let cool completely at room temp, or the fridge to speed things up.
+Let cool completely at room temp, or in the fridge to speed things up.
 The pasta should taste salty, as there's no salt in the dressing
 2. **Vegetables** => Prep vegetables while pasta is cooking.
 The pieces should be small, bite-sized dice.
 Move red onions to a small bowl with a few splashes of vinegar, and mix.
 This lowers their intensity from a 10 to a 3.
 3. **Dressing** => whisk together mayo, sour cream, vinegar, garlic powder, and sugar until smooth
 4. **Combine** => when pasta is completely cooled, mix with dressing and vegetables.
 Cover and move to fridge